ep2lab/utilities/README.md

 UTILITIES
 =========

 Asorted Matlab utilities that I use in my other codes.
+This repository will grow as I add more of my code to it.

 ## Installation